Explorer

 Rincon Mountain Wilderness

 The Rincon Mountain Wilderness extends along the southern, eastern, and northern stretches of the Rincon Mountain District of the national park.
-Though this area features less hiking trails than the national park, it offers a more remote and rugged experience of the range:
+Though this area features fewer hiking trails than the national park, it offers a more remote and rugged experience of the range:

 Major Cities